Memorial Bricks:

 Blanchette Park, St. Charles, MO

 The Angel of Hope is a beautiful statue standing in Ben Rau Memorial Garden in Blanchette Park in St. Charles, MO.
-The Angel of Hope is for families that have lost a child at any age, and she is surrounded by bricks carrying names and memorial messages for the children that have died.
+The Angel of Hope was created and dedicated to families that have lost a child at any age, and is surrounded by bricks carrying names and memorial messages for the children that have died.
 The angel's face is that of a child, its arms raised, as a child waiting to be lifted.
 The word HOPE is inscribed seven times on the statue.

 The Angel of Hope is an exact replica of the Christmas Box Angel statue, located in Salt Lake City, Utah, and stands as a symbol of hope for all parents who have experienced the death of their child.
 The Angel of Hope is based on the angel statue in Richard Paul Evans' best-selling novel, The Christmas Box.